 The Windsor-Essex County Health Unit (WECHU) has an important role to ensure high quality and effective IPAC in child care facilities.
-Public Health Inspectors (PHIs) from the Health Unit make site visits to child care facilities throughout the year to help with identifying potential health risks to children and staff, and provide guidance on how to minimize the risks.
+Site visits are made to child care facilities throughout the year to help identify potential health risks to children and staff, and provide guidance on how to minimize the risks.
 These visits can be for the purpose of a general inspection, related to a complaint, referrals from other agencies, or due to outbreak investigations.
-PHIs provide education and resources to improve the facility's IPAC program.
+The WECHU also provides education and resources to improve the facility's IPAC program.